 Materials and quality:

 I handpick the wood for bodies and necks.
-Wood quality is a great part of how a guitar works, it influence the way the guitar will react to the vibrations of the strings, it’s in how the wood moves under it and we get the best results when using a well-dried wood.
+Wood quality is a great part of how a guitar works, it influences the way the guitar will react to the vibrations of the strings, it’s in how the wood moves under it and we get the best results when using well-dried wood.